 I am a woman of Puerto Rican ancestry who was born in New York.
 Since late adolescence, I have been dedicated to my nursing career, completing my BSN and my MSN at XXXX College.
-Now 41, I am a nurse who has had time to develop a great deal of passion for patients.
-I have strong feelings about the importance of providing adequate care to everyone, regardless of their socio-economic background.
+Now forty-one, I am a nurse with time to develop a great passion for patients.
+I strongly feel the importance of providing adequate care to everyone, regardless of their socio-economic background.
 I am incredibly knowledgeable about and concerned with our geriatric patients.
-I feel strongly that a wealthy society such as ours can afford outstanding nursing care for our elderly patients irrespective of their ability to pay.
+I feel strongly that a wealthy society like ours can afford outstanding nursing care for our elderly patients, irrespective of their ability to pay.
 I want to devote the balance of my life to this cause.

 Ten years from now, I want to teach in a BSN program.
 I have heard that one never fully learns a subject until one teaches it.
 I have another academic interest in nurse-nurse relations, especially regarding hostility, what provokes it, and how it is best managed.
 However, I want to dedicate my professional life to investigating how to improve patient outcomes, especially for indigent geriatric patients or families with scarce resources.
 Even though I was born in America, I have retained my Spanish as part of my family tradition, and I especially prize my opportunities to use it on the job.
 Nurse-patient communication should occur in the language patients know best.
 I am pleased that there is a great demand for bilingual Spanish-speaking nurses.